 InterStim Continence Control Therapy:

 A therapy used in treating urge incontinence.
-A device, about the size of a pacemaker, that is implanted into the sacral nerves of the lower spine, where it delivers electrical impulses that help regulate bladder function.
-Click here a to see picture.
+A device, about the size of a pacemaker, that is implanted into the sacral nerves of the lower spine.
+The device then delivers electrical impulses that help regulate bladder function.

 Intrinsic Sphincter Deficiency (ISD):

-Weakening of the urethra sphincter muscles.
+A weakening of the urethra sphincter muscles.
 As a result of this weakening the sphincter does not function normally regardless of the position of the bladder neck or urethra.
-This condition is a common cause of stress urinary intinence.
+This condition is a common cause of stress urinary incontinence.